 Novice traders tend to mistakenly label the concepts below as trivial but I assure you that this coouldn’t been further from the truth.
 Traders (even seasoned ones who should know better) generally tend to neglect phsychological & behavioural techniques in favour of more tangible concepts.
 Well, the techniques outlined below actually made psychology based techniques tangible for me.

-Jedi Mind Trick #1: Adding to trades vs. fresh money buys
+Mind Trick #1: Treat add-ons as fresh money trades

 Once a trade exceeded my desired risk multiple I try to think less, sit tight and only react to the price and volume action of the stock at hand.
 By that time the trade most likely matured from a swing into a position trade already.
 Position size is typically less than my max regular position size at that point as I already scaled-out some to lock in my R-multiple.
 During this phase I monitor the stock for a proper setup with the idea to ‘refill’ my position back to the regular size.
 It’s important to realize that I don’t use second tier add-on entries but rather insist on a proper setup which would also be a valid regular fresh money buy.